swapnil-pathak/swapnil-pathak.github.io/_posts/2019-03-31-htb-machines-curling.md

     - linux
 ---

+For all the beginners and the people who wish to nail all the machines on HackTheBox, this machine is a great starter.
+It has a flavor of shell upload to web, some CTF style problems and classic cron job privilege escalation.
+Overall a fun machine.

 ![banner]({{ site.url }}{{ site.baseurl }}/assets/images/HTB_images/machines/curling/banner.JPG)

 Before following this walkthrough, I highly recommend trying to get the flag yourself!
 Just like you will hear from everyone else, try harder! (if you cannot find it)